talithamedeiros/trends-twitter/README.md

 ## Twitter's trending topics

-A simple json response with the twitter's current trending topics using python :)
+A simple json response with the twitter's current trending topics using python :wink:

 ### Requirements
 * Python